-The usual 5 AM wind did not materialize and it was fairly calm in the bay.
+The usual the 5 AM wind did not materialize and it was fairly calm in the bay.
 In the later morning the wind was 10-15 knots and had again veered SE and it rained.
 The barometer was down to 1003 mB from the 1008 of 8 hours ago.
-The forecasts are still confusing.
+The forecasts were still confusing.
 Will the wind veer SW or will it not?

 Around 11 AM a thunderstorm hit us with lots of thunder and rain but it was very beautiful in a dramatic sort of way.